salbeik/notesandmath/README.rst

 NOTES & MATH DOCUMENTATION
 =======

+[bower]: http://www.reduce-algebra.com/reduce38-docs/reduce.pdf

 A list of supported math commands.
-Notes & Math is based on Reduce CAS and so a complete list of commands and functions can be found in the Reduce CAS documentation.
+Notes & Math is based on Reduce CAS and so a complete list of commands and functions can be found in the Reduce CAS documentation [Documentation].
 Not all functionality of reduce is supported in notes & math.

-[bower]: http://www.reduce-algebra.com/reduce38-docs/reduce.pdf

-[bower]

 Integrals
 ------------